 We’re a truly diverse group.
 I learned that the 13 of us were born in at least seven different countries.
 About half of the class is fluent in at least two languages.
 We have very a wide range of education and work backgrounds.
 We represent the whole spectrum of volunteer experience: some people have already been volunteering for years; others, like me, are novices.

-The JSA Peer Counselling Program
+The JSA Peer Support Program

 For me, this program has been the beginning of a wonderful journey.
-I discovered in one of our first sessions that all of us in the group shared a desire to learn, a thirst for knowledge about a common theme – peer counselling.
+I discovered in one of our first sessions that all of us in the group shared a desire to learn, a thirst for knowledge about a common theme – peer support.
 To satisfy that thirst, we have been taught, and have started to practice, a whole new set of skills over the eleven weeks of our training.
 We have learned to listen.
 How to listen actively.
 We have learned the difference between empathy and sympathy.
 We have learned to be attentive to someone else, and to understand that, often, that person is trying to solve a problem, and wants,